Here’s my list of how I stay green at the office. I think you’ll see I’m a bit obsessive, and I know there’s always room for more.

 - I focus on helping values-driven clients that are adding something positive to the world.

-- I work at home part of the time which eliminates some driving to work.
+- I work at home which eliminates a lot of driving.

-- I offer meetings by phone or Skype even for local clients that could come to my office.
+- I offer meetings by phone or Skype even for local clients.

 - I drive as little as possible and I drive a hybrid car.

 - I choose local events or webinars over ones that require travel.

 - I carpool or travel by train to necessary distant events.

 - I use energy-efficient LED light bulbs.
 (This made a surprising difference in my electric bill.)

 - I chose the green energy option from my electricity supplier.

 - I use an Energy Star rated computer and have it set to energy saving settings.

 - I have thermal windows and good insulation that keep the heating and cooling usage quite low.

 - I track utility costs closely to provide a natural challenge for me to reduce usage each month.

 - All of my client forms are online and rarely printed.